fabiospampinato/bustore/readme.md

-import ProviderMemory from 'bustore/memory'; // A provider that reads/writes to memory import ProviderFS from 'bustore/fs'; // A provider that reads/writes to the filesystem import ProviderIndexedDB from 'bustore/indexeddb'; // A provider that reads/writes to IndexedDB
+import ProviderMemory from 'bustore/memory'; // A provider that reads/writes to memory import ProviderFS from 'bustore/fs'; // A provider that reads/writes to the filesystem import ProviderIndexedDB from 'bustore/indexeddb'; // A provider that reads/writes to IndexedDB import ProviderMulti from 'bustore/multi'; // A higher-order provider that can read from multiple other providers
 ```

 This is how you'd use providers: